 The mission of Hartford Jewish Coalition for Literacy (HJCL) is to build and improve the reading skills of pre-kindergarten to grade three educationally at-risk students in public school districts in Greater Hartford, CT.
 This is done by recruiting, training, and placing volunteers to read with these students, one-to-one or in small groups, on a consistent weekly basis.
 HJCL further expands the students' reading horizons through the annual donation of a book to each student and student's classroom.

-Each and every volunteer must complete a reading mentor training which is led by a literacy specialist.
+NOTE: Each and every volunteer must complete a reading mentor training which is led by a literacy specialist.
 See guide for more details.

 By the end of the 2012-2013 school year, HJCL’s 15th year, volunteers had conducted over 68,000 reading sessions with more than 4,000 children.
 More than 4,000 new books have been donated to students and their classrooms participating in our program.